Embroidermodder/Embroidermodder/README.md

 We don't have a forum so if you have any issues with following the build described here, feel free to post it as a github issue.
 If this becomes unworkable we'll set one up.

+#### Sample Files

+Various sample embroidery design files can be found in the assets/samples folder.

 ## Dependencies

 To build Embroidermodder 2 from source you will need at least: